 Can we really be well when we continue a cartesian model?
-When we turn a blind eye on destruction while we enjoy cleaner air?
+When we turn a blind eye on destruction in some faraway place while we enjoy cleaner air ourselves?
 Or for that matter, while we sit in the comfort of our locally-made armchair handcrafted from reclaimed solid wood and hemp fabric?

 Why do we jump on the bandwagon?